 - The JOAG Awards Committee will score the award nominations based on the narrative responses to the questions, with each narrative response receiving equal weight.
-The committee will then make the final selection and forward the officer's name to the JOAG Executive Committee for final approval. - Once the awardee is selected, the awardee and nominator will be notified and the award will be presented at the annual USPHS Scientific and Training Symposium during the COF Awards Luncheon. - The award will consist of a plaque and a certificate.
+The top three nominations will go onto a second review by the Awards Committee, who will make the final selection.
+The officer's name will be forwarded to the JOAG Executive Committee for final approval. - Once the awardee is selected, the awardee and nominator will be notified and the award will be presented at the annual USPHS COF Scientific and Training Symposium. - The award will consist of a plaque.